 Joe Kwak (InterDigital): Page 5, the table.
 Why there is no location there?

-Steven McCann (Blackberry): The location of the service is not on the AP.
+Stephen McCann (BlackBerry): The location of the service is not on the AP.
 Could put it in response attribute.
 Still need more work, it is a starting point.
 Encourage people to bring normative text.
 If we can get text before May meeting.
 We are looking draft1.0 after the meeting.
 Do you think it is realistic?

 Joe Kwak (InterDigital): it is realistic.